 Residential and Commercial Permitted Development in Purbeck

-Guidelines on permitted development.
+Guidelines on permitted development in Purbeck.

-Permitted Development for Residential Properties
+Permitted Development for residential properties

 There are certain types of development and minor works that can be carried out without the need to apply for planning permission.
 This is known as permitted development and is applicable to residential houses and bungalows only, although what is permitted will vary depending upon whether the property is detached, semi-detached or terraced.

-NOTE.
-Permitted development rights do not apply to flats, maisonettes, mobile homes or residential caravans.
+Note: Permitted development rights do not apply to flats, maisonettes, mobile homes or residential caravans.

-The Removal of Permitted Development Rights
+The removal of Permitted Development Rights

 Permitted development rights can be removed by a Condition attached to a planning permission, either for an individual property or as a group, for example, the development of small or large housing estates.
 In addition, an area could be covered by an Article 4 Direction that restricts certain types of development within it, for example, an urban conservation area.

 There are a large number of properties in Purbeck that have had their permitted development rights removed by a Condition on a planning permission and 16 areas subject to an Article 4 Direction.
 In these circumstances, a planning application will need to be submitted, but if the proposal is permitted development under the General Permitted Development Order, an application fee is not required.

 There are an extensive number of permitted development rights pertaining to commercial enterprises and the farming community.
 To obtain an opinion as to whether your proposal is permitted development, please submit an informal enquiry or apply for a Certificate of Lawfulness.
 Charges apply as detailed above for an informal opinion and a Certificate of Lawfulness of Proposed Development will be half the amount of the equivalent planning application.

 Changes to Permitted Development Rights 2013 and 2014